 Scholarship for the European Union (EU)

 The Scholarship for the European Union was created to help attract more students from the EU to the Fisher MBA program.
-The scholarship is merit-based and offered to a candidate who demonstrates strong academic aptitude, competitive GMAT test score, work experience, leadership potential, and desire for professional development.
+The scholarship is merit-based and offered to a candidate who demonstrates strong academic aptitude, competitive GMAT of GRE test score, work experience, leadership potential, and desire for professional development.

 The scholarship is comprised of the following: